NCAR/FastEddy-model/docs/Tutorial/cases/CANOPY.rst

 * Using the XY and XZ cross sections, discuss the characteristics (scale and magnitude) of the resolved turbulence.
 * How does the vertical wind speed profile shape differ from the log-law?
-* Using the vertical TKE profiles, discuss how well-resolved are these LES results.
+* Using the vertical TKE profiles, discuss how well-resolved are these LES results and the regions where the SGS content of both TKE scales is most relevant.